-This jerk tofu recipe is a personal favourite of mine and one that has slowly become a household staple for me.
+This jerk tofu salad recipe is a personal favourite of mine and one that has slowly become a household staple for me.
 I’ve experimented with this for a few years now and I will say that this is the most authentic at home jerk flavour that you’ll find.
-It’s intense and smokey and pairing it with a mild, tangy coconut yogurt salad dressing really does make for an amazing dinner.
+It’s intense and smokey and pairing it with a aromatic, tangy coconut yogurt salad dressing really does make for an amazing dinner.

 I posted a jerk tofu recipe a few years back when I first started this blog.
 Since then my recipe has changed quite a bit and this recently updated version freakishly imitates meat.